michaelmbwang/accountbutler/README.md

 user:duyuefeng0708
 pw:Cs33433343

+UserName and password in the table [User] can be used to log in the software.

 sql server (transact-sql) sql scripts (taking user as an example)

 //to know more about the table creation, select RAW to see the full sql codes